 The single span limit ensures that the wall assembly has periodic full-length king studs to provide lateral support for the header.
 Without lateral support, there is potential for the header to buckle laterally and roll, over the intermediate support.
-Similar information is presented by the American Wood Council and can be seen on their website by clicking here: Why are continuous portal frame headers not recommended?
+Similar information is presented by the American Wood Council and can be seen on their website by clicking here and then scrolling down thru articles: Why are continuous portal frame headers not recommended?

 The IRC DOES permit the use of multiple, single span portal frames as depicted in Figure B. Using single span beams eliminates the potential for compression edge buckling along the bottom of the beam.